bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 ### Use of cookies

-The Bucket Browser SDK uses a couple of cookies to support Live Satisfaction.
+The Bucket Browser SDK uses a couple of cookies to support Automated Feedback Surveys.
 These cookies are not used for tracking purposes and thus should not need to appear in cookie consent forms.

 The two cookies are:

-- `bucket-prompt-${userId}`: store the last Live Satisfaction prompt message ID received to avoid repeating prompts
+- `bucket-prompt-${userId}`: store the last Automated Feedback Surveys prompt message ID received to avoid repeating prompts
-- `bucket-token-${userId}`: caching a token used to connect to Bucket's live messaging infrastructure that is used to deliver Live Satisfaction prompts in real time.
+- `bucket-token-${userId}`: caching a token used to connect to Bucket's live messaging infrastructure that is used to deliver Automated Feedback Surveys prompts in real time.

 ### Custom attributes